n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Box/README.md

 1. First of all, you'll have to enter credentials for the Box node.
 You can find out how to do that [here](../../../credentials/Box/README.md).
 2. Select the 'Folder' option from the *Resource* dropdown list.
-3. Select the 'Create' option from the *Operation* dropdown list.
-4. Enter the name of the folder in the *Name* field.
+3. Enter the name of the folder in the *Name* field.
-5. Click on *Execute Node* to run the workflow.
+4. Click on *Execute Node* to run the workflow.